• Double-bridge static cone penetrometer

 1. Single-bridge probe calibration:

-1. Mount the probe vertically on the calibration stand, and connect the probe to the microcomputer's junction box according to the specified method.
-Then, link the junction box to the microcomputer (using a 15-pin cable).
-Ensure the probe cable is connected while the system is powered off.
+1. Install the probe vertically on the calibration stand.
+Connect the probe to the microcomputer’s junction box according to the instructions provided.
+The junction box is connected to the microcomputer (15-pin).
+In the off state, connect the probe cable.

-2. Turn on the microcomputer, then select the main menu option "2: Calibration."
+2. Turn on the microcomputer and select the main menu item “2: Calibration.”

 Main Menu